g00fy-/angular-datepicker/README.md

   * `view`: Default zoom level for date/time selection.
 Set to default value if this value is falsy.
   * `format`: Format string used to display dates on the input field.
 Set to default value if this value is falsy.
     * See: [format options](http://momentjs.com/docs/#/displaying/format/)
+	* This option cannot be used on the `date-picker` directive directly, it must be used on a `date-time` input field.
 * The possible for the `view`, `minView` and `maxView` fields are:
   * `year`, `month`, `date`, `hours`, `minutes`.
 * The event is targeted at specific pickers using their `ID` attributes.